Protein Degraders & Molecular Glues – Part 1 Icon

 2:50 pm

-PK/PD-Model Guided Design of Targeted Protein Degraders and Quantitative Translation of in vitro Data to in vivo Degradation Profiles
+PK/PD Model-Guided Design of Targeted Protein Degraders and Quantitative Translation of in vitro Data to in vivo Degradation Profiles

 We present a mechanistic PK/PD modeling framework specifically tailored to Targeted Protein Degraders.
 Our approach enables a priori predictions to (1) guide compound design & optimization, (2) inform animal study design, and (3) assist in candidate selection.
 To explore the full potential and requirements we’ll draw on experiences with our in-house degrader pipeline.
 Impact and potential of the fully model-informed degrader development shall inspire the audience for their own work.